Hövelhof: Twin town

 Hövelhof has a partnership with the French city Verrières-le-Buisson since 29 May 1971.
 The partnership consists of yearly meetups in either one of the two cities, student exchanges, and more.
 Hövelhof has also named a small park with a pond after Verrières-le-Buisson.

+Also a Twin town since December 2025, the nice little Catalan place of l' ametlla del Vallès on de area of Vallès Oriental.